-Corinne M. Kindzierski, PhD Assistant Professor, Special Education; PDS liaison for Tapestry Charter School; Faculty Advisor for the Council for Exceptional Children
+Corinne M. Kindzierski, PhD Associate Professor, Special Education; Faculty Advisor for the Council for Exceptional Children

 PhD in Special Education